arneBersch/Zoeglfrex/docs/reference.md

 ```
 Group 1 Attribute 2 Set Fixture 1.1 + 1.2 + 1.3
 ```
-You can also give no Fixture IDs which would result in an empty Group:
+You can also give no Fixture IDs which results in an empty Group:
 ```
 Group 1 Attribute 2 Set
 ```